LibraryBeales/marinemarine/index.md

 ## Topic Modeling

-This is an older method is using gensim for LDA, and not the newer options that include transformers, such as BERTopic and Top2Vec.
-Interactive visualization created by pyLDAvis shows some clustering that may indicate a lack of effective modeling.
+The first example is an older method using gensim for LDA, and not the newer options that include transformers, such as BERTopic and Top2Vec.
+Interactive visualizations created by pyLDAvis show some clustering that, combined with the undifferetiated content of the topics, indicates a lack of effective modeling.

 The BERTopic model example just uses a lightweight model, not necesarily a model appropriate for this collection.
 I'm just beginning to explore this topic modeling option and I have a lot to learn.
 Topics from this are more numerous, but not much more diverse.
 Much more can be done to improve this as well, I'm sure.
 I have a lot to learn about transformers in topic modeling.

 The Marine Record and Marine Review are both narrow in scope, so more time tuning and training will likely be required for effective modeling.
 But there are also obvious problems with cleaning the text, numerals, adding stop words that characterize the domain, etc., etc.   Visualizing the relevance of topics over time will certainly be more interseting in terms of exploring the history of this publication.